Raechil na Garnussil na Gallam

 If I live a perfect life and get to Heaven I would want her to be there.
 It would not be Heaven without her.

-I will be eighteen in a few months, that is when D-Harna maidens are married, on their birthday.
-I should be very glad.
+When you are eighteen, that is when D-Harna maidens are married, on their birthday.

 There is a map of Eastern Empire in the Holk an Harnakos, our holy book, so I consulted that.

 My parents believe I should be grateful to be betrothed to such a worthy man as Simion an Simion.
 I am not sure I would rather not serve Harnakos as a unmarried maiden.
-And avoid the Paskarl.
+And so avoid the Paskarl.

 Simion an Simion is forty years my senior, and has been widowed twice, and has children who are older than I. He is very well-to-do, and he has a much larger farm than my father as well as a town house in Alamata.